BUSINESS DAMAGE ASSESSMENT SURVEY: ACTIVE

 The Small Business Adminsitrations offers low interest disaster loans for individuals, businesses and non-profit organizations.
 The loans can be used for loss and damages not fully covered by insurance.
 View this list of information needed for the SBA loan process.

-ECONOMIC INJURY DISASTER LOAN - INACTIVE
+ECONOMIC INJURY DISASTER LOAN - ACTIVE

 If federal assistance is activated and you are in a declared disaster area, have suffered substantial economic injury regardless of physical damage, and you are a small business, small agricultural cooperative, or private nonprofit organizations, you may qualify for an EIDL.
 EIDLs provide working capital to help businesses survive until normal operations resume after a disaster.
 SBA can provide up to a maximum of $2 million to help meet financial obligations and operating expenses.
 A business may qualify for both an EIDL and a physical disaster loan, not to exceed the maximum of $2 million.
 Visit www.SBA.gov for full details.

-FLORIDA DISASTER BUSINESS BRIDGE LOAN - INACTIVE
+FLORIDA SMALL BUSINESS EMERGENCY BRIDGE LOAN - ACTIVE

 The purpose of the Emergency Bridge Loan Program is to provide a source of expedient cash flow to Florida small businesses impacted by a disaster.
 These short-term, interest-free working capital loans are intended to "bridge the gap" between the time a major catastrophe hits and when a business has secured longer term recovery resources, such as sufficient profits from a revived business, receipt of payments on insurance claims or federal disaster assistance.

 On March 16, 2020 Governor Ron DeSantis activated the loan program to support small businesses impacted by COVID-19.
 The program will provide short-term, interest-free loans to small businesses that experienced economic injury from COVID-19.
 The applciation period runs March 17,2020 through May 8, 2020, contingent on availability of funds.